vibaskaran/Data_Journalism/README.md

 # Data_Journalism

-# This is for the project developed for D3 Visualaization in Rutgers Bootcamp
+# This is for the project developed for D3 Visualization in Rutgers Bootcamp